 5. Watch out for each other.

-Know the signs for heat exhaustion and heatstroke.
+Know the signs of heat exhaustion and heatstroke.
 Know what to do if someone is suffering a heat illness:

 • Move the person inside.